kedare/kedare-blog/content/blog/my-pov-on-google-cloud.md

 Your subnets are not bound to a zone
 -------------------------------------

-Something nice is that the subnets you define can spread over many availability zones, no need to have a subnet per zone, that allows you to migrate the instance between zones by keeping your internal IP address (But you have to do it manually because the migration tool doesn't guarantee that you instance will take the same IP than before.)
+Something nice is that the subnets you define can spread over many availability zones.
+No need to have a subnet per zone.
+This allows you to migrate the instances between zones by keeping your internal IP addresses but you have to do it manually because the migration tool doesn't guarantee that your instance will take the same IP than before.

 Managed Kubernetes is awesome
 -----------------------------

-I had a horrible experience with Amazon ECS when I tried it (Ok, it was just released, I hope they improved it), my tests on Kubernetes showed me something far more mature, reliable and easy to use (but also more complicated in term of features)
+I had a horrible experience with Amazon ECS when I tried it.
+Ok, it was just released, I hope they improved it since.
+My tests on Kubernetes showed me something far more mature, reliable and easy to use but also more complicated in terms of features.

 Automatic SSH keys distribution management
 ------------------------------------------

-No more manual SSH keys management just put your SSH keys in the global metadata and they will automatically be distributed in all the instances of your account.
-However, I didn't try to check how it works when an SSH key is removed (Is it deleted from the instances or left there ?)
+No more manual SSH keys management.
+Just put your SSH keys in the global metadata and they will automatically be distributed in all the instances of your account.
+However, I didn't try to check how it works when an SSH key is removed.
+Is it deleted from the instances or left there ?

 Automatic migration of the instances in case of hardware failure or maintenance
 -------------------------------------------------------------------------------

-When you create an instance, you can define a policy about how to react when the host is having an issue or when a maintenance is planned, either shut it down or migrate it without downtime to another host.
+When you create an instance you can define a policy about how to react when the host is having an issue or when a maintenance is planned.
+Either shut it down or migrate it without downtime to another host.
-We just left it to migrate automatically and never had any issue, except some surprise when we saw in the Google Cloud logs that we had a lot of critical instances that got migrated without any service interruption.
+We just left it to migrate automatically and never had any issue, except some surprises when we saw in the Google Cloud logs that we had a lot of critical instances that got migrated without any service interruption.

 Lower price on long running instance
 -------------------------------------